adxl/Gem/CONTRIBUTING.md

 5. Push it to your repository
 6. Create a pull request

-For more detailed information check [this](https://opensource.com/article/19/7/create-pull-request-github) article.
+For more detailed information check out [this](https://opensource.com/article/19/7/create-pull-request-github) article.